MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/upgrade-support-hosted-to-inherited.md

 > [!NOTE]
 > Before you [change the process of an existing project](change-process-from-hosted-to-inherited.md) from Hosted XML to the upgraded inherited process, review this article to understand which customizations are preserved and which are ignored.

 ## Customizations preserved during upgrade

-When you upgrade a Hosted XML process to an inherited process, the customizations listed in the following table are preserved.
+When you clone a Hosted XML process to an inherited process, the customizations listed in the following table are preserved.

 > [!div class="mx-tdCol2BreakAll"]
 > |Artifact&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| Description |